phyvics/restore-group-bot/README.md

 - Telegram has rate limits, so the bot includes delays between message forwards
 - Keep your `config.py` file secure and never commit it to version control
 - The bot will automatically forward new messages as they are posted in the channel
+- Use `/getids` command to verify channel and group IDs without using external bots

 ## Contributing